bdeckard92/dupUT/01-Class-Content/14-MVC/01-Activites/01-Handlebars-Expressions/README.md

 Work with a partner to implement the following user story:

-* As a party guest, I want to see a description of one food item that will be at the potluck when I visit `http://localhost:3001/dish/:num`.
+* As a party guest, I want to find a description of one food item that will be at the potluck when I visit `http://localhost:3001/dish/:num`.

 ## Acceptance Criteria